 - high level of safety for personnel

 - high quality images and video – sharp and detailed photographs of defects

 - quick on-site deployment of the drone inspection system

-- not having to wait for scheduled helicopters means that these tasks can performed at will, as and when the need arises.
+- It is nor necessary to wait for scheduled helicopters.
+This means that these tasks can performed at will, as and when the need arises.

-- not being constrained by the human form, these drones can manoeuvre into tight spaces where a person can’t while also combining various types of inspection equipment onto a single platform.
+- not being constrained by the human form, these drones can manoeuvre into tight spaces where a person can’t.
+It can also combine various types of inspection equipment onto a single platform.